 adventurers & scientists for conservation

-During one of Lesley's recent trips to Guyana to study arapaima she collected water samples from the remote Rewa River for Adventurers and Scientists for Conservation's Microplastic Project and wrote about her experience for their Field Notes Blog.
+During a trip to Guyana to study arapaima, conservation biologist Lesley de Souza collected water samples from the remote Rewa River for Adventurers and Scientists for Conservation's Microplastic Project and wrote about her experience for their Field Notes Blog.

 Special thanks to Rewa Ecolodge for their help collecting samples.